26 Interesting Facts About Tanzania

 Stone Town in Tanzania (Shutterstock)

 21. The capital city, Dodoma, means “it has sunk” in the native Gogo language.
-Legend has it, an elephant once drowned in the area during the rainy season and locals were so shocked by the event that ever since it’s been known as the place “it (the elephant) sunk.
+Legend has it, an elephant once drowned in the area during the rainy season which inspired the name.

 22. The highest altitude pizza delivery on land took place in Tanzania.
 In 2016, a pizza was delivered to the summit of Kilimanjaro.
 It took four days to deliver the pizza from a new restaurant to the top of the highest mountain in Africa.